-Celtics Rumors: Boston Likely To Place Trade Offer For Kawhi Leonard This Off-Season, Per ‘Hoops Rumors’
+Celtics Rumors: Boston Likely To Place Trade Offer For Kawhi Leonard This Offseason, Per ‘Hoops Rumors’

-The Boston Celtics are viewed as a natural landing spot for Kawhi Leonard if ever the San Antonio Spurs decided to dangle their All-Star winger in trade talks.
-Armed with a deep stash of assets, the Celtics are poised to make another huge off-season acquisition following the blockbuster trade that netted them All-Star point guard Kyrie Irving.
+The Boston Celtics are viewed as a natural landing spot for Kawhi Leonard if ever the San Antonio Spurs decide to dangle their All-Star winger in trade talks.
+Armed with a deep stash of assets, the Celtics are poised to make another huge offseason acquisition following the blockbuster trade that netted them All-Star point guard Kyrie Irving.

-NBA analyst Arthur Hill of Hoops Rumors also feels the same way with regards to the Celtics’ ability to add one more major piece to their championship puzzle this coming summer.
+NBA analyst Arthur Hill of Hoops Rumors also feels the same way with regard to the Celtics’ ability to add one more major piece to their championship puzzle this coming summer.
 While Anthony Davis remains the best available talent out there, Boston and other teams are beginning to realize that a trade for the do-it-all forward is not viable at the moment.

 The New Orleans Pelicans aren’t going to let their franchise player walk away now that Davis seems on his way to dominating the league for the next five to eight years.
 Barring a miracle, Davis is a lock in New Orleans for the next two seasons until he hits the market in 2020 the earliest.

-With ‘Unibrow’ presumably off the market, everyone’s attention now shifts on Leonard whose tenure with the San Antonio Spurs has become a bit rocky because of a reported disconnect between him and the organization.
+With “Unibrow” presumably off the market, everyone’s attention now shifts on Leonard whose tenure with the San Antonio Spurs has become a bit rocky because of a reported disconnect between him and the organization.

 In the latest Hoops Rumors mailbag, Hill stressed that the summer of 2018 once again presents an opportunity for Danny Ainge to soup up their already vaunted roster.
 On the other hand, the analyst pointed out the consequences of upgrading their lineup via trade, saying a deal for Leonard would basically require them to give up one of their big earners – possibly Al Horford – along with a promising player and a high draft pick.
 Still, he believes the Celtics front office will place an offer on the table for Kawhi, especially if he doesn’t get a super-max deal (five-year, $219 million) from the Spurs this summer.